EuroVelo 15 Rhine Cycle Route — Stage by Stage Guide

 Route Marking and Navigation

-Germany uses a combination of EuroVelo signs and regional cycle route markers.
-The Netherlands is signed via the knooppunten (junction point) network, which is genuinely the best cycling navigation system in the world.
+Germany uses a mix of EuroVelo signs and regional cycle route markers.
+The Netherlands runs on the knooppunten junction-point network, which is honestly the best cycling navigation system in the world.
+Nothing else comes close.

 Stage 1–3 — Switzerland to Alsace

 Probably should have opened with this section, honestly, because the Alpine start is what separates the Rhine route from every other flat river ride in Europe.
-Reaching the source takes effort and that effort pays dividends in scenery, solitude, and the particular satisfaction of knowing exactly where your river begins.
+Reaching the source takes real effort — and that effort pays in scenery, solitude, and the particular satisfaction of knowing exactly where your river begins.

 Stage 1 — Oberalp Pass to Chur (approximately 95 km)